mfcochauxlaberge/karigo/README.md

 ## State

 This is a work in progress.

-See the [minimum viable project board](https://github.com/mfcochauxlaberge/karigo/projects/1) for a list of the first features being implemented and their current states.
-The work is being done on the `mvp` branch.
+It is not possible to make a production API with this tool yet.

 ## Documentation